b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

----
-layout: post
-title:  "Exception & Error handling in PHP"
+# Error and Exception handling in PHP
-date:   2021-04-13 10:00:00 -0500
-categories: php code exceptions error handling domain driven design ddd
-authors: [bradleyhayes]
----

 Exception and Error handling is probably a lot easier than you think.